 Of course they are.

-About how kindergarten isn’t as much about coloring, art projects or cutting but more about reading, READING, and more READING.
+About how kindergarten isn’t as much about coloring, art projects, or cutting, but more about reading, READING, and more READING.

 The year my daughter starts kindergarten.

-In preparation for a test.
+To prepare for a test.

 They take in third grade.

 For the first time in her life, I felt like my daughter was a number, a statistic, and it made me feel ill.

 I came home, read Ellie three books, left her room, had two enormous glasses of wine, and sobbed.

 She said to me before getting on the bus yesterday, “can we just go to the grocery or snuggle in your bed?”

 I wanted to pull her back into the house and scream YES, MY LOVE.
 SCREW SCHOOL.
 LET’S JUST SNUGGLE.

 Please keep our Ellie in your hearts now.